atewari-bot/bank-marketing-campaign/README.md

 | Accuracy     | 0.89               | 0.92               | Accuracy increased — model predicts more outcomes correctly overall           |
 | Recall       | 0.54               | 0.53               | Recall stayed about the same — still detects just over half of positives      |
 | Precision    | 0.53               | 0.68               | Precision improved significantly — positive predictions are now more reliable |

+**Summary:**
+* The ROC Curve for the "Yes" class is closer to the top-left corner than the "No" class, indicating better performance in distinguishing the positive class ("Yes") compared to the negative class ("No").
+The ROC AUC score of 0.93 is above 0.5, suggesting the model has a reasonable ability to discriminate between the two classes.
+A higher AUC generally means a better model for this type of task.
+* The Precision-Recall Curve provides insight into the trade-off between precision and recall specifically for the positive class ("Yes").
+This curve is particularly useful for imbalanced datasets, like this one, as it focuses on the performance on the minority class.
+A higher area under the Precision-Recall curve generally indicates better performance, especially when correctly identifying positive instances is crucial.
+* Comparing these curves with the baseline model's curves helps understand the extent of improvement achieved by the Decision Tree model.
+While the ROC AUC suggests some discriminatory power, the shape of the Precision-Recall curve will reveal how well the model balances precision and recall for predicting term deposit subscriptions.

 <h>Improved KNeighborsClassifier model performance metrics<h>
 ![Image](/images/knn_grid_metrics.png)